Skip to main content

 The Strip drives major resort development, hotel construction, entertainment venues, and constant renovation projects.
 These high-value projects require licensed contractors with substantial bonding capacity and experience in luxury construction, complex MEP systems, and entertainment technology.

-Are Nevada contractor bonds backed by Treasury-certified carriers?
+Are Nevada contractor bonds backed by Federal surety program carriers?

-Yes, Nevada requires bonds from Treasury-certified surety carriers authorized to do business in Nevada.
+Yes, Nevada requires bonds from Federal surety program carriers authorized to do business in Nevada.
 Given the $100,000 bond amount, carriers must demonstrate exceptional financial strength through federal Department of Treasury certification to ensure claims payment capability.

 Does Nevada participate in NASCLA reciprocity?